SnmLogic/Guess-a-number-game/README.md

 5. Make sure to ask the name of the user at the start

 #### How to download code ???
-Hey mate, just click on the green `Code v` button and then click on the download zip button or if you have git installed then you can clone this repo.
+Hey mate, just click on the green `Code v` button and then click on the download zip button or if you have git installed then you can clone this repository.